 My math and economics coursework from St. Mike's taught me both analytic and statistical skills that I use every day, but more than that, it instilled in me an appreciation of digging into a topic.
 Having a strong quantitative background has been invaluable.
 Even with no work experience, a math degree shows a potential employer that you have a strong ability to understand and digest complex ideas.
 Going to St. Mike's also ensured I had a healthy work/life balance, and I try to spend as much time mountain biking and exploring Colorado’s backcountry as I can.

 Allie Levesque '08

-My mathematics education at Saint Michael's certainly helped prepare me to enter my graduate program.
+My mathematics education at Saint Michael's has certainly helped me get to where I am today.
 At Saint Michael's, we were required to take certain math courses as part of the degree requirements but were also given some flexibility in exploring topics of interest in math.
 This mix provides a good foundation for everyone but also leaves room for students to discover what part of math is most fascinating to them as individuals.
-The math education at Saint Michael's has not only helped me in my graduate studies; it has allowed me to solve problems and think critically outside of the classroom.
+I first became interested in statistics at St. Michael's which led me to a Master's degree in Statistics and then a career in data and statistical analysis The math education at Saint Michael's has not only helped me in my career path; it has allowed me to solve problems and think critically outside of work and the classroom.
 I have also taken away with me a set of tools and skills that allow me to learn on my own and think for myself - important for anywhere life may take me.